 Wiring between blocks can be done in multiples.
 You can either: Click and drag a selection box around the output nodes, Or Ctrl + Click to select individual nodes.
 Click and drag the highlighted output nodes to the desired input nodes

 Adjusting multiple wires

-In many cases, wires in a design have to be adjusted to make for a professional product.
 Wires will need to move to accommodate wire labels or to navigate around other blocks.
-(This method is the same for single wire adjustment)

 Click and drag a red corner node to adjust the wires to the desired location.

 When a number of design element blocks have been wired to a single output node of one block, all of the nodes can be labelled in one stop.